 He simply won’t want me anymore.

-Stuff that we deem more important at the time.
+Stuff that we deem more important.

 The harsh reality is that one day he will be a grown man with his own family and his mom will no longer be “his person.”
 I will only be a phone call away but he will have a whole new set of firsts and memories to share with his own family.